Feedback Capacity of the Continuous-Time ARMA(1,1) Gaussian Channel: Continuous-Time SK Coding

 Then, for any $t\in[0,T]$, we have

-\end{lem} Note that (\ref{sigma-algebra-no-change}) means that for the channel (\ref{ACGN-B-1}) under this scheme, additive feedback will not provide the receiver with any new information.
+\end{lem} Note that (\ref{sigma-algebra-no-change}) means that for the channel (\ref{ACGN-B-1}) under the additive feedback coding scheme, additive feedback will not provide the receiver with any new information.
 However, feedback can be used as a means to save transmission energy, since, for a fixed message $\Theta$, we can lower $\E[\vert\Theta(t)-\zeta(t)\vert^2]$ by appropriately choosing $\zeta$.
-This observation suggests an effective way to design a coding scheme to maximize $I(\Theta_0^T;Y_0^T)$ for the channel (\ref{ACGN-B-1}) in which $X$ satisfies (\ref{AP-T}).
-Indeed, Ihara proved the following result, for which a relatively more direct proof is provided in Appendix \ref{lemma2}.
+This observation suggests an effective way to design a coding scheme to maximize $I(\Theta_0^T;Y_0^T)$ under the constraint (\ref{AP-T}).
+Indeed, the following result has been essentially proved by Ihara in \cite{ihara1980capacity}, for which a relatively more complete proof is provided in Appendix \ref{lemma2}.